Decorative neutral curve divider

 At its core, every OTE structure is built on a simple premise: a portion of your pay is guaranteed, and the rest is based on your performance.
 This blend of stability and incentive is what makes sales compensation unique.
 Let's break down the three main parts you'll find in almost every OTE plan.

-The Foundation: Your Fixed Base Salary
+First, Your Guaranteed Base Salary

 Your base salary is the bedrock of your compensation.
 It’s the fixed, predictable amount you’ll receive in your paycheck, no matter how your sales numbers look for the month or quarter.
 This is your guaranteed income, covering your living expenses and providing financial stability.
 Think of it as the company’s investment in your skills and time.
 A solid base salary shows that a company values its sales team beyond just the deals they close.
 It’s the reliable part of your sales compensation structure that you can count on, rain or shine.